Executive Stress: Broadcast around the world

 In the United States, many PBS member stations aired at least the first series in the 1980s and 1990s.

-Reruns of the series also aired in 2009 in Australia on ABC Television.
+The series was broadcast in Australia around the time it was made with reruns of the series also airing in 2009 on ABC Television.

 DVD release

-The complete first and second series of Executive Stress were released on 26 April 2010 and 24 January 2011, by Network, The third (and final) series was finally released on 20 May 2013, followed by a complete series set (consisting all three series) on 13 August 2018.
+The complete first and second series were released on 26 April 2010 and 24 January 2011, by Network, The third (and final) series was finally released on 20 May 2013, followed by a complete series set (consisting all three series) on 13 August 2018.